 Disposable Bag Bans Help Reduce Litter

 Many cities and counties throughout California have implemented bans on single-use plastic bags with the goal of reducing litter and all of the negative impacts litter causes.
 This is certainly a step in the right direction since a large portion of the litter cleaned up annually is disposable plastic bags.
 Non-woven reusable bags can easily fill the void left by plastic and they do not present the environmental concerns for which disposable bags are known.
 Shoppers need to form a habit of bringing their own reusable bags when they shop, although that doesn’t take long and once they’re used to bringing their reusable grocery bags most shoppers report that they prefer their own bags to the single-use variety.

 Get To the Problem at Its Source

 While plastic bag litter is largely responsible for the mess most commonly cleaned up, it is not the only offender and other efforts need to be made to reduce plastic trash.
-Many Californian waste management coalitions and oceans groups are looking to stop the plastic problem before it has a chance to start.
+Many Californian waste management coalitions and ocean groups are looking to stop the plastic problem before it has a chance to start.
 Work is being done to create legislation that puts the responsibility to curb pollution on plastic producers.
 This can be done through the creation of incentives to use less plastic packaging, to make the plastic that is used recyclable, and to increase recycling rates.

 This legislation will also apportion part of the cost of cleaning up plastic litter to the manufacturers.
-This last part would alleviate part of the burden on tax payers, local governments and volunteers who comb the beaches and waterways of California picking up litter, and it would also give the plastic producers an incentive to follow through on reduction and recycling efforts since failure in those areas will result in cleanup efforts that they will have to help finance.
+This last part would alleviate part of the burden on taxpayers, local governments, and volunteers who comb the beaches and waterways of California picking up litter, and it would also give the plastic producers an incentive to follow through on reduction and recycling efforts since failure in those areas will result in cleanup efforts that they will have to help finance.